tsundoku/tsundoku.github.io/README.md

 # tsundoku.github.io

-my CV, in FAQ format:
+my résumé, in FAQ format:

 Q - *what can you do for me today?*
 A - code, security, design, copywriting